 9w8: Independent yet calm vagabond on a (rather quiet) mission to discover what makes society a kinder and more accepting place.

-9w1: Collected and pragmatic saver who value both cooperation and justice, along with the feeling of being connected to others in their community.
+9w1: Collected and pragmatic saver who values cooperation and justice, along with the feeling of being connected to others in their community.

-It’s anything but cut-and-dried—and only covers the basic gist of the Enneagram.
-There are numerous extensions of the Enneagram, such as alternative triads, instinctual variants (as mentioned above), tritypes, and many more.
+It’s anything but cut-and-dry — and only covers the basic gist of the Enneagram basics.
+There are numerous extensions of the Enneagram, such as alternative triads, instinctual variants (as mentioned above), and many more.
 Ready for take-off?

 In Summary: The Takeaway